• Skip to primary navigation

 Soaked graham crackers in a mesh strainer.

-STEP 2: Place your strainer over the bowl you're going to whip the cream in.
+Step 2: Place your strainer over the bowl you're going to whip the cream in.
 Pour the cream and soaked crackers through the strainer.
 Set the strainer containing the soaked crackers aside.

 Whipped cream in a bowl.

-STEP 3: Next, place the bowl of cream into the base of a stand mixer and pour in the vanilla and salt.
+Step 3: Next, place the bowl of cream into the base of a stand mixer and pour in the vanilla and salt.
 Then, whip the cream on medium high speed until stiff peaks form.
 This'll only take a couple minutes, so don't get distracted or your whipped cream will get clumpy!

 Graham cracker ice cream mixture in a bowl with a rubber spatula.